 Residential: 20-100 mbps down, 5-15 mbps up, 25-50 ms latency

-Starlink RV is great for being able to travel with your Starlink dish, but you can do the same with Residential if you add Portability.
-So what’s the advantage of RV?
+Starlink Roam is great for being able to travel with your Starlink dish, but there are some other benefits over Residential as well:

-The main feature that RV has compared to Residential is the ability to pause your service.
+The main feature that Roam has, compared to Residential, is the ability to pause your service.
 If you only plan to use Starlink during the camping season, you’ll be able to pause your subscription during the winter, and save money when you aren’t actually using it.

 With Residential, you can’t pause service, you can only cancel.
 And since capacity and availability with Residential is limited, cancelling could put you back on the waitlist, unable to start service back up immediately.

-There are several differences between RV and Residential when it comes to ordering, traveling, and availability.
+There are several differences between Roam and Residential when it comes to ordering, traveling, and availability:

 Residential Starlink service is limited at the moment.
 There is a certain capacity in each area, which slowly expands as more and more satellites are launched.
 If you try to order Starlink Residential, you may be stuck on the waitlist, waiting to be able to order your hardware kit.

-Starlink RV doesn’t have a waitlist.
+Starlink Roam doesn’t have a waitlist.
 In most areas, you can order it immediately without waiting.
-Since RV doesn’t technically have a service address, you can choose to ship it just about anywhere.
+Since Roam doesn’t technically have a service address, you can choose to ship it just about anywhere.

-With the RV plan, if you move outside of the shipping address country for more than 2 months, you’ll be required to re-register in that country.
+With either Roam plan, if you move outside of the shipping address country for more than 2 months, you’ll be required to re-register in that country.

 Which Starlink should I order?